Adamnuaimi/hello-world/README.md

 # hello-world
-I am abegginer in software developer
+I am a begginer in software developer